smithy-lang/smithy-rs/design/src/rfcs/rfc0035_client_configuration_for_orchestrator.md

 - `TraceProbes`: Configures locations to which SDK metrics are published.
 - `EndpointProviders`: Configures which hostname an SDK will call when making a request.
 - `HTTPClients`: Configures how remote services are called.
-- `IdentityProviders: Configures how users identify themselves to remote services.
+- `IdentityProviders`: Configures how users identify themselves to remote services.
 - `HTTPAuthSchemes` & `AuthSchemeResolver`s: Configures how users authenticate themselves to remote services.
 - `Checksum Algorithms`: Configures how an SDK calculates request and response checksums.
 - `Interceptors`: Configures specific stages of the request execution pipeline.